MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-write-a-windows-desktop-app-that-communicates-with-a-usb-device.md

         ![winusb application template](images/winusb-template3.png)

         **Note**  There is no driver file included in the package.
 That is because the INF file references the in-box driver, Winusb.sys, found in Windows\\System32 folder.
   3. Manually install the driver.
 In Device Manager, update the driver by specifying the INF in the package.
-Point to the driver package located in the solution folder, shown in the preceding section.
+Point to the driver package located in the solution folder, shown in the preceding section. **Note** If you see the error `DriverVer set to a date in the future`, set **INF Package project settings > Inf2Cat > General > Use Local Time > Yes**.
   4. Select and hold (or right-click) the **USB Application1** project, in project properties expand the **Configuration Properties** node and select **Debugging**.
   5. Change **Debugger to launch** to **Local Windows Debugger**.
   6. Select and hold (or right-click) the USB Application1 Package project, and select **Unload Project**.